What is Consideration for a Deed to Real Estate?

 There are several ways that multiple owners can hold title to real estate.
+These forms of co-ownership include tenants in common, joint tenants with right of survivorship, tenancy by the entirety, and community property.
 The form of co-ownership should be specified on the deed to the property.
 It is important to select the right form of co-ownership for your situation.

 Overview of Co-Ownership of Real Estate